 “Through this coalition work, he pulled in key players,” she says.
 “With multiple grants simultaneously, we’ve been able to harness the resources of each to compliment the other, so it’s been a really nice synergistic effect that has allowed us to really continue to work on various grants.”

-The couple say they’re fortunate that their respective work compliments their partner’s.
+The couple say they’re fortunate that their respective work complements their partner’s.

 “We’ve been able not just to marry our lives but marry our work,” Garcia-Reid says.
 “His passion has always been in substance abuse and HIV/AIDS, and my area has always been a focus on adolescent and youth development and building positive outcomes among them.
 So, we’ve been able to infuse both of our interests and research passions to come up with really solid proposals that have been fundable.”